SixArm/unix-shell-script-kit/README.md

 ### TODO

-Todo: an expected ability is not yet implemented, or work in progress, etc.
+An expected ability is not yet implemented, or work in progress, etc.

 Akin to HTTP status code 501 Not Implemented; implies future availability.